racenis/tram-sdk/README.md

 	- Link entity definitions dynamically, not statically
 - Additional scripts
 	- Project generation script
+- Fix animation scaling translation
+	- There's something weird going on if you both scale and translate in an animation
+- Fix animation exporter

 ### New features that would be nice to have, but are not very important
 - ControllerComponents have configurable transitions between animations